imon3/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  - The difference between RDBMS and SQL is, RDBMS is the database of information and SQL is the language we use to munipulate the database.

 1. Why do tables need a `primary key`?
+  - A table may need a primary key so that the information in the corresponding row can be referenced to other data in another table via a foreign key.

 1. What is the name given to a table column that references the primary key on another table.
+  - The name given to a table column that references a primary key is a foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.
+  - We need a third table to have a many to many relationship between two tables.

 ## Project Set Up